All About Hittites and the Hittite Empire

 When there were any political problems, the King was calling Panku to a meeting.
 The heir determined by the king should have passed the approval of the Panku Assembly.
-In Telipinu Edict, the rules regarding Panku are listed after the first items;
+In Telipinu Edict, the rules regarding Panku are listed;

 6. If the king does such a job, he will be tried, but his family will not be punished or his property will not be confiscated.

 7. If a prince does evil too, he will pay with his head, but his family and property will not be harmed.

 8. Panku, the noble assembly, will judge him if he does evil no matter what the high official is.